dataluscorp/browser/remote/doc/Testing.md

 The functional tests will appear under the `M` (for _mochitest_) category in the `remote` jobs on Treeherder.

-As the functional tests will sporadically pop up new Firefox application windows, a helpful tip is to run them in [headless mode]:
+As the functional tests will sporadically pop up new Datalus application windows, a helpful tip is to run them in [headless mode]: